rwieruch/the-road-to-react-with-firebase/manuscript/chapter1.md

 mkdir components
 ~~~~~~~~

 Next, move the App component and all its related files to the *components/* folder.
-That way, you will start off with a well structured folder/file hierarchy.
+That way, you will start off with a well-structured folder/file hierarchy.

 {title="Command Line",lang="text"}
 ~~~~~~~~